Steps to Prepare for a Wildfire Emergency

 • Hose down your yard and roof.

-• Move outdoor furniture, doormats, and potted plants in wooden basins inside, or move them as far away from your house as you can.
+• Either bring outdoor furniture, doormats, and potted plants inside (using wooden basins if available) or move them as far away from your house as possible.

 • Fill garbage cans, tubs, pools, and large containers with water as this will help firefighters if they end up on your property.